til

 Cross-compiling Go code to WebAssembly (WASM) is really powerful.
 It also produces massive files to download.
 So how can we shrink this down?

 For go-calcmark I decided that I would keep an implementation of the spec in the same Git repository as the spec itself.
-In other words, I would write the reference specification for my little ‘Markdown plus calcluations’ grammar in Go.
+In other words, I would write the reference specification for my little ‘Markdown plus calculations’ grammar in Go.

 Crucially, I didn’t want to then have to re-write an implementation to power my web editor calcdown.app (source) in TypeScript.
 I decided instead to use the built-in cross-compilation of the Go language to WebAssembly (WASM).